musakavus/render_test_django/README.md

     - Open the `settings.py` file located in the project directory.
     - Find the section related to environment variables.
     - Update the values of the environment variables according to your configuration.

+6. Adjust the database configuration in the `settings.py` file to fit your needs:

+    - Open the `settings.py` file.
+    - Locate the `DATABASES` section.
+    - Modify the database settings

+## About the Author

+This project is maintained by Musa Kavus.
+If you have any questions, suggestions, or just want to say hello, you can reach me at [musakavus@gmail.com](mailto:musakavus@gmail.com).
+Your feedback is highly appreciated!

+Happy coding!